warner/petmail/docs/mailbox.md

 Each mailbox service has a distinct pubkey.
 There should be a one-to-one relationship between reachability data and mailbox pubkey.

-Clients can use multiple mailbox services, or even use multiple transports within a single mailbox.
+Agents can use multiple mailbox services, or even use multiple transports within a single mailbox.
 The STID will be different for each.
-These clients will provide multiple transport descriptors to their correspondents.
+These agents will provide multiple transport descriptors to their correspondents.
 However they will only provide a single channel descriptor to each correspondent, regardless of how many mailboxes they use.

 ## Renting an Inbox

-Clients must generally arrange to rent inbox space.
+Agents must generally arrange to rent inbox space.
 The process for making these arrangements is up to the individual service provider.
 Regardless of how inbox service is obtained, the result is always an `inbox offer string`.
-This short string should be pasted into the client node's Inbox Control Panel.
+This short string should be pasted into the agent node's Inbox Control Panel.
 The node will then generate a transport descriptor for the inbox and update all addressbook contacts with the new coordinates.
 New invitations will include the updated descriptors.

 The inbox provider is automatically added to the addressbook.
 They are given the ability to deliver messages to the user.
 This channel allows the provider to inform the user about service changes, and to discuss payment.

 The inbox provider may find it necessary to change the transport coordinates of the user's inbox.
-An additional channel, managed internally by the client node, will receive and process these messages without user involvement.
+An additional channel, managed internally by the agent node, will receive and process these messages without user involvement.

 ## Retention Periods

 Mailboxes are for temporary storage of inbound messages.
-Client nodes are expected to retrieve their messages every few days, after which the mailbox can delete the temporary copy.
-Mailboxes are allowed to delete even unread messages after a while: the exact duration should be specified as part of the contract (and displayed in the client UI), but is expected to be a few days or weeks.
+Agent nodes are expected to retrieve their messages every few days, after which the mailbox can delete the temporary copy.
+Mailboxes are allowed to delete even unread messages after a while: the exact duration should be specified as part of the contract (and displayed in the agent UI), but is expected to be a few days or weeks.

 ## Transport Security